 Here are some tips and inspiration for visiting Bahrain and it's capital, Manama, including places to see, dishes to try and books to read.

 Bahraini currency is the dinar and the current rate is 1 BHD to 2.65 USD.
-If you are visiting Bahrain from Saudi Arabia and have some Saudi riyals, then there is no need to take any cash out since riyals are accepted everywhere.
+If you are visiting Bahrain from Saudi Arabia and have some Saudi riyals, then there is no need to take any cash out.
+Saudi riyals are accepted everywhere.

 WHAT TO WEAR WHEN VISITING BAHRAIN

-While the local, Bahraini women wear abayas and men thobes, foreign women can wear pants, jeans, skirts and dresses, t-shirts, etc as long as their shoulders and knees are covered.
+While the local, Bahraini women, wear abayas and men thobes, foreign women can wear pants, jeans, skirts and dresses, t-shirts as long as their shoulders and knees are covered.
 There is no need to cover the hair.
 However, if you are visiting a mosque, you may need an abaya and a scarf.
 Abayas and scarves are available for visitors at the Al Fateh Grand Mosque.
 For men, short sleeves and long pants are fine in Bahrain.